 The End of the Cold War

-The fall of the Berlin Wall is widely seen as the symbolic end of the Cold War between the United States and the Soviet Union.
-This event marked the beginning of a new era of international relations.
+After the fall of the Berlin Wall people perceived the end of cold war tensions between the United States and the Soviet Union.
+The event introduced fresh ways for nations around the world to interact.

 Conclusion